input-output-hk/engineering/blog/2023-01-18-javascript-browser-tutorial.md

 ## Haskell in the Browser

-We saw in the previous example that GHC's JavaScript backend allows us to write Haskell to run with NodeJS.
-This produces a portable executable, but otherwise doesn't enable anything we couldn't do before - GHC can already compile Haskell to run on most platforms!
-So, we'll present a unique possibility: running Haskell in the browser.
+We saw in the previous example that GHC's JavaScript backend allows us to write Haskell and run the output JavaScript with NodeJS.
+This produces a portable executable, but otherwise doesn't enable anything we couldn't do before; GHC can already compile Haskell to run on most platforms!
+So let's do something novel, and run Haskell in the browser.

 In this example, we'll use Haskell to draw a simple SVG circle to our browser window.
 Put the following code in a file named `HelloBrowser.hs`: